 What’s the Next Step?

 JEFF: Do you have any next steps or any projections of where you see Beauty Broadcast going to the next level?

-JEFF: Just for people that maybe are interesting to maybe doing a Youtube channel or blog, I know me personally when I first started my blog it was almost a secondary full-time job.
+JEFF: Just for people that maybe are interested in doing a YouTube channel or blog, I know me personally.
+When I first started my blog, it was almost a secondary full-time job.
 Just having to learn how to do it and all the tips and tricks, and setting up a camera and learning how to edit.
-Now where I have kind of mastered the craft, I can probably do it in probably 10, maybe 15 hours depending on how much content I’m putting out.
-What would you say for you doing 3-4 videos per week how much time that takes up?

-EMILY: Oh yeah!
-I’ll sit down, start doing something, turn around and be like, “How many hours have just past here that I’ve been doing this?”
+I’ll sit down, start doing something, turn around, and be like, “How many hours have just passed here that I’ve been doing this?”
 But yeah, I like it.

 JEFF: Anything else you want to add about the channel or anything else you want to say?